-- During add/drop period No charge - During the first week after add/drop 25% of tuition is charged - During the second week after add/drop 50% of tuition is charged - During the third week & thereafter 100% of tuition is charged
+During add/drop period No charge

+During the first week after add/drop

+During the second week after add/drop

+During the third week & thereafter

+During the third week & thereafter

 (All Quincy University institutional aid awarded is adjusted accordingly by the same percentages to calculate the net amount charged for tuition and aid.
 Federal and state aid is adjusted as required by law.)